Kristi Noem says "Alligator Alcatraz" to be model for ICE state-run detention centers

 Last month, President Trump toured the facility, seeing rows of bunk beds lined up behind chain fences and encircled by razor wire.
 Mr. Trump joked to reporters there that "we're going to teach them how to run away from an alligator if they escape prison."
 Asked if the temporary facility would be a model of what's to come, the president said he'd like to see similar operations in "many states."

-The Arizona's governor's office told CBS News they have not been approached about a state-run facility.
+The Arizona's governor's office told CBS News it has not been approached about a state-run facility.

+Nebraska Gov. Jim Pillen's office said in a statement that his administration "continues to be in communication with federal partners on how Nebraska can best assist in these efforts," but added that for now, "it is premature to comment" and the governor would "make details public at the appropriate time."

 For her part, Noem called the Alligator Alcatraz model "much better" than the current detention prototype, which largely contracts out its Immigration and Customs Enforcement detention capacity to for-profit prison companies and county jails.
 ICE is an agency that falls under DHS.
 This model relies on intergovernmental service agreements (IGSAs) negotiated and signed between ICE and individual localities.
 She called the Florida facility – with an eventual price tag of $245 per inmate bed, per night, according to DHS officials – a cost-effective option.
 "Obviously it was much less per-bed cost than what some of the previous contracts under the Department of Homeland Security were."